On January 6, 1984 Blue Thunder Starring Dana Carvey, Bubba Smith and Dick Butkus Premiered on ABC

 January 6, 1944 - March 1, 2013

-Passed Away at Age 69 from Pancreatic Cancer
+Passed Away at Age 69 From Pancreatic Cancer

-Syd Barrett (Singer)
+Syd Barrett (English Guitarist)

 January 6, 1946 - July 7, 2006

-Malcolm Young (Guitarist)
+Malcolm Young (Scottish Guitarist)

 January 6, 1953 - November 18, 2017

-Passed Away at Age 64 of Complications from Dementia
+Passed Away at Age 64 of Complications From Dementia

-Guitarist for AC/DC
+The Guitarist For AC/DC

 John Singleton (Director)